 Internal joinery and kitchen fittings

 Repair category 2

-Notes There is evidence of wood boring insects to internal joinery in the original cottage.
+Notes There is evidence of wood boring insects to internal joinery in the original cottage and there is some decay to skirting boards in the areas where dampness was noted.

 Chimney breasts and fireplaces

 Repair category 1

 Notes No significant defects, where inspection was possible.
 The stove is assumed to have been suitably installed and vented and is assumed to meet with current regulations.